gatsbyjs/gatsby/docs/docs/client-data-fetching.md

 ---
-title: Client Data Fetching
+title: Build Time and Client-side Data Fetching
 ---

-## Context

-This article touches on how to fetch data at both _build time_ and _run time_.
-It uses the plugin [`gatsby-source-graphql`](/packages/gatsby-source-graphql/) to fetch data at [build time](/docs/glossary#build) on the server, while it uses the [`axios`](https://github.com/axios/axios) package to fetch different data on the [client-side](/docs/glossary#client-side) when the page loads.
+This guide touches on how to fetch data at both [_build time_](/docs/glossary#build) and [_runtime_](/docs/glossary#runtime).
+It uses the [`gatsby-source-graphql`](/packages/gatsby-source-graphql/) plugin to fetch data at build time on the Node.js server that Gatsby runs when you run `gatsby build`, and the [`axios`](https://github.com/axios/axios) package to fetch different data on the [client-side](/docs/glossary#client-side) when the page loads in the browser.

+## The benefits of the hybrid nature of Gatsby apps

+Because Gatsby is capable of generating content at build time as well as making calls to external services at runtime, you can make [hybrid pages](/docs/adding-app-and-website-functionality/#hybrid-app-pages) that take advantage of the benefits of static content as well as dynamic content.
+You can gather data ahead of time while the site builds so that when a user loads your page the data is already ready.
+Then, for data that is of a more dynamic nature, you can request data from another service like an API.

-When this article mentions [hydration](/docs/glossary#hydration), it means that Gatsby (through React.js) builds static files to render server-side.
+When this guide mentions [hydration](/docs/glossary#hydration), it means that Gatsby (through React.js) builds static files to render server-side.
 When Gatsby's script bundle downloads and executes in the browser, it preserves the HTML markup built by Gatsby and turns the site into a full React web application that can manipulate the [DOM](/docs/glossary#dom).
 The result of this process creates fast loading pages and a nice user experience.

+> To understand how statically generated content can turn into a React app, refer to the [Understanding React Hydration guide](/docs/react-hydration)

-Compiling pages at [build-time](/docs/glossary#build) is useful when your website content won't change often, or when triggering a build process to recompile works fine.
-However, some websites with more dynamic needs require a [client-side](/docs/glossary#client-side) [runtime](/docs/glossary#runtime) to handle constantly changing content after the page loads, like a chat widget or an email client web application.
+Compiling pages at build time is useful when your website content won't change often, or when triggering a build process to recompile works fine.
+However, some websites with more dynamic needs require a [client-side](/docs/glossary#client-side) runtime to handle constantly changing content after the page loads, like a chat widget, user upvotes, or an email client web application.

 ## Combining build-time and client run-time data